alemarco96/DECAF/README.md

     + `ReciprocalRank`

-      For each document, the formula `1.0 / (k + rank[doc])` is used to obtain a score from both ranked list, that are then combined using a linear combination of parameter `alpha`.
+      For each document, the formula `1.0 / (k + rank[doc])` is used to obtain a score from both ranked lists, which are then combined using a linear combination of parameter `alpha`.
 To obtain the same results as the standard reciprocal rank run fusion technique, use `k = 60` and `alpha = 0.5`.

 ### Run Writer